GUIDE Model Frequently Asked Questions

 Yes, GUIDE beneficiary and provider overlap with the Shared Savings Program is allowed.
 The GUIDE Model is designed to be compatible with other CMS models and programs that aim to improve care and reduce spending.
 CMS believes targeted support for individuals with dementia and their caregivers will help improve population-based care outcomes overall.
 CMS expects the increased investment and targeted care delivery approach to result in better long-term quality and cost outcomes for beneficiaries with dementia and their caregivers.

-Shared Savings Program calculations include all Medicare Parts A and B services.
-Therefore, DCMP and respite services payments will be included in 2024 Shared Savings Program expenditures.
-As soon as 2024 becomes a benchmark year, DCMPs and respite services will be included in Shared Savings Program benchmark calculations.
-For example, if an ACO is participating in both the GUIDE Model and the Shared Savings Program during Performance Year 2024 and then renews and starts a new agreement period as of January 1, 2025, that ACO would have their Shared Savings Program benchmark based on 2022, 2023 and 2024, and would have DCMPs and respite care payments in Benchmark Year 3.
+The Dementia Care Management Payment (DCMP), the per beneficiary per month GUIDE payment, will be included in 2024 Shared Savings Program expenditures.
+When 2024 becomes a benchmark year, DCMPs will be included in Shared Savings Program benchmark calculations.
+As an example, if an ACO is participating in both the GUIDE Model and the Shared Savings Program during Performance Year 2024 and then renews and starts a new agreement period as of January 1, 2025, that ACO would have their Shared Savings Program benchmark based on 2022, 2023 and 2024, and would have DCMPs counted in Benchmark Year 3.

 GUIDE Participants may bill for the comprehensive assessment after CMS determines that the beneficiary is eligible for alignment to the GUIDE Participant and aligns the beneficiary to the GUIDE Participant.
 The GUIDE Participant must not bill Medicare separately for the services provided in the comprehensive assessment.
 The comprehensive assessment (and any re-assessments) is covered by the DCMP.
 If CMS determines the beneficiary is not eligible for the GUIDE Model, the GUIDE Participant can bill for an appropriate Medicare-covered professional service that corresponds to the services rendered.